 Drive Time to Telluride: 3 hours/157 miles

 Telluride is one of my absolute favorite mountain towns in Colorado, and although it is a bit out of the way, you should definitely not miss it.
 This town is so dang gorgeous, and has a vibrant and active community.

 Telluride is also home to a number of festivals in summer, with the Telluride Bluegrass Festival being one of the biggest.
 If you want to visit during a festival, make sure to plan your tickets and accommodation in advance.

 There are tons of things to do in Telluride and you should definitely hit up some hiking trails, take the gondola up to Telluride Ski Resort from town, and visit the nearby Alta Ghost Town.

-Where to Eat in Telluride: Award-winning Brown Dog Pizza for delicious Detroit-style pizzas, Taco del Gnar for fusion Korean/Mexican tacos, and there for global small plates and inventive cocktails.
+Where to Eat in Telluride: Award-winning Brown Dog Pizza for delicious Detroit-style pizzas, Gnar Tacos for inventive tacos, and There.
+Telluride for global small plates and inventive cocktails.
 If you are in Telluride on a Friday, don’t miss the weekly Farmer’s Market.

 Ouray 1-2 days

 Drive Time to Ouray: 1 hour/50 miles

 Rivalling Telluride in beauty, Ouray is another gorgeous historic mountain town that is absolutely picture perfect and has a number of hiking trails nearby.
 It is a must-add to a Colorado Road Trip!